Skip to main content

 Executive summary

-Roofing won the headline by a margin small enough to read as noise: 2.1 Fervor Score points on average.
-Both trades sit firmly in the C tier of the standard school grading scale, and neither has reached B sample-wide.
+Across all 380 sites, the combined mean Fervor Score is 66 of 100, a D on the standard school grading scale, and 85.5% grade at C or worse.
+That is the headline a stranger can quote.
+The per-trade breakdown is the drill-down: roofing took the lead by a margin small enough to read as noise.
+2.5 Fervor Score points separate the top trade from the bottom.
+All three trades average in the D tier of the standard school grading scale, and none has reached B sample-wide.
 So the interesting story is not which trade is "better" online.
 It is what the three trades share.
-The two lowest-scoring categories in each trade are the same two categories, in the same order: Accessibility and Mobile Experience.
+The two lowest-scoring categories in every trade are the same two, in the same order: Accessibility and Content & SEO.
 Same root cause, same remediation path.
-So if you build contractor websites, the floor of the trade you serve looks a lot like the floor of the other trade.
+So if you build contractor websites, the floor of the trade you serve looks a lot like the floor of the others.
 And the ceiling does too.

 Three findings worth sharing

-1. The sample-wide problem is the same in both trades.
-Mobile and accessibility.
+The sample-wide problem is the same in all three trades.
+Accessibility and Content & SEO.

 Roofing's top brand earned a Fervor Score of 90.
-Remodeling's top was 86.
-Both are achievable benchmarks within their trade's competitive set.
+HVAC's top hit 90, and remodeling's was 86.
+Those are achievable benchmarks within each trade's competitive set.
 The gap isn't structural, it's executional.
 So if your site is sitting near the trade-sample median, the path to passing is a short list of fixes, not a rebuild.

 Roofing has 31 F-graded brands (24% of the roofing trade sample) and 33 D-graded.
-Remodeling has 37 at F and 30 at D. These are sites with structural conversion failures.
+Remodeling has 37 at F and 30 at D. And HVAC has 25 at F and 38 at D. These are sites with structural conversion failures.
 Not minor tweaks.
 Missing fundamentals.
 So if your site falls into one of those bands, the cheapest move is a Site Inspection.

 Score distribution, side by side